Guide for Considerate Operations

 Considerate Operator’s Frequency Guide

-It is good practice, and plain good old common sense, for an operator, regardless of mode, to check to see if the frequency is "in use" prior to engaging operation {it is part of the actual regulations, as well}.
+It is good practice, and plain good old common sense, for an operator, regardless of mode, to check to see if the frequency is "in use" prior to engaging operation {that is part of the actual regulations, as well}.
 If you are there first, other operators should make an effort to protect you from interference to the extent possible.
 Given that 100% interference free operation is an unrealistic expectation in today’s congested bands, some level of interference should be accepted.
 Try to keep all conversation(s) and content within an acceptable limits (technical and social).
 It is best to not engage in arguments over frequency usage (just a 'word to the wise').
-These are "everybody loses" situations at the very best and can lead to a high level of frustration - most probable.
+These develop into "everybody loses" situations quickly at the very best and can lead to a high level of frustration - most probable outcome.

 Frequencies {MHz} & Bands Modes/Activities